You’ve restored your WordPress to the same or to another site, and now you notice that you can not log in to the newly restored site any longer.

-If you have already restored your website with this older backup, you can fix the login issue by doing a few modifications with a database administration tool like Adminer or PHPMyAdmin.
+Suppose you have already restored your website with this older backup.
+You can fix the login issue by modifying the database with an administration tool like Adminer or PHPMyAdmin.

 First, find out the table prefix of your production site.